Key Points

 In 1920, Sir Ronald A. Fisher invented a statistical way to compare data sets.
 Fisher called his method the analysis of variance, which was later dubbed an ANOVA.
 This method eventually evolved into Six Sigma data set comparisons.

 The F ratio is the probability information produced by an ANOVA.
 It was named for Fisher.
-The orthogonal array, the Results Project, DMAIC (Define, Measure, Analyze, Improve, Control)-designed experiment’s cube were also his inventions.
+The orthogonal array, the Results Project, and the DMAIC (Define, Measure, Analyze, Improve, Control)-designed experiment’s cube were also his inventions.

 An ANOVA can be, and ought to be, used to evaluate differences between data sets.
 It can be used with any number of data sets, recorded from any process.
 The data sets need not be equal in size.
 Data sets suitable for an ANOVA can be as small as three or four numbers, to infinitely large sets of numbers.